NathanLouth/DebianKiosk/README.md

 * To set what audio output to use edit `/etc/asound.conf` you can find audio information running the command `aplay -l`

 * To adjust the system volume, modify the amixer command in the .xinitrc file.
 The current setting uses card 0 (first sound card) and sets the master channel to 100%.
-You can change the card number (-c 0) or volume percentage (100%) as needed.

 ```bash
 amixer -c 0 sset Master 100%